The First Thai Super Star Solo Concert BILLKIN TEMPO TOUR 2024 Held Successfully In Galaxy Arena

 Local music lovers and fans who traveled from various corners of the globe converged in Macau to fully immerse themselves in the unique musical universe of Billkin.

-Galaxy MacauTM, the world-class luxury integrated resort, covers 1.1 million square meters of unique entertainment and leisure attractions that are unlike anything else in Macau.
+Galaxy Macau, the world-class luxury integrated resort, covers 1.1 million square meters of unique entertainment and leisure attractions that are unlike anything else in Macau.

 Galaxy Arena, the landmark of art and entertainment in Macau, has been dedicated to delivering endless charm and fun to travelers from all over the world.
 Since its grand opening last year, it has drawn a string of international performances, including the world-renowned K-Pop superstar BLACKPINK, global megastar Jackson Wang and American rock band One Republic.